NetComposer/nksip/doc/plugins/trace.md

     ok | {error, term()}.
 ```

-Configures a SipApp to start tracing SIP messages.
-Under the hood, it calls `nksip:update/2` to modify the SipApp configuration and include the corresponding `nksip_trace` option.
+Configures a Service to start tracing SIP messages.
+Under the hood, it calls `nksip:update/2` to modify the Service configuration and include the corresponding `nksip_trace` option.

 ### stop/0